Updated December 20, 2014Doc Sheldon

 As anyone in the business knows, there are two constants in SEO: misinformation and change.
 As I slowly started to amass enough information to be able to discern between truth & fiction, I discovered the second constant.
 SEO has been a moving target, almost from day one for me and it doesn’t seem to be slowing down much.

-Since I’ve been writing professionally for over 30 years, copywriting seemed like a logical pastime to keep me out of trouble in my twilight years.
+Since I’d been writing professionally for over 30 years, copywriting seemed like a logical pastime to keep me out of trouble in my twilight years.
 After a few years of studying SEO, I discovered that SEO copywriting could keep me really busy.
 From there, once I achieved some competency in SEO, content strategy was a logical progression.

 The purpose of this site is to provide a resource for those that are looking for knowledge, tools, opinion, news… anything that might be helpful in their quest for a better understanding of the many-headed beast often referred to as SEO.